 A toast to you and your family.
-Wish you a very best Christmas and New Year to come !!!
+Wish you the very best Christmas and New Year to come !!!

 It’s now the time to take Christmas Light pictures.
 The cold and wet weather has kept me out of the streets.
-I enjoyed to stay home and just shoot around our Christmas tree.
+I enjoyed staying home and just shooting around our Christmas tree.

 Our grandchildren are coming for Christmas, I made some extra effort to decorate the tree.
 I also added extra strings of lights considering that I will take pictures using them as my light source.

-I had a nostalgic time to go over the ornaments I accumulated throughout the years…
+I had a nostalgic time going over the ornaments I accumulated throughout the years…

-When my new neighbor moved in couple years after we did, I made an attempt (being the introvert) to express my ‘welcome to the neighborhood’.
-I brought a small box of Euphoria chocolate (Eugene’s best) and knocked their door.
+When my new neighbor moved in a couple of years after we did, I made an attempt (being the introvert) to express my ‘welcome to the neighborhood’.
+I brought a small box of Euphoria chocolate (Eugene’s best) and knocked on their door.
 The wife, a very shy lady, opened the door slightly (just wide enough for me to pass my chocolate box through the door).
-She bowed and said thank-you repeatedly, but she did not ask me to go in.
+She bowed and said thank you repeatedly, but she did not ask me to go in.

 Estonia was simply a geographic term for me three years ago.
-When I finally had chance to have a quick visit there, I was very impressed with their arts and crafts.
-The hand work on painted eggs, dolls and all sorts of cases are duly amazing.
-I spent hours and hours to finally pick out a bag of painted eggs, dolls, and jewelry cases for gifts.
+When I finally had a chance to have a quick visit there, I was very impressed with their arts and crafts.
+The handwork on painted eggs, dolls, and all sorts of cases is duly amazing.
+I spent hours and hours finally picking out a bag of painted eggs, dolls, and jewelry cases for gifts.
 Unfortunately, the bag had never left the store.

 I must have put the bag down to look at something else and just left the store without it.
 The receipt was inside the bag, I could never find my way back to that store among hundreds of them in that popular tourist location.
 Not only that, I did not sense the bag was missing until we’d gone back to the cruise ship.
 This egg from a different store made it home with me, the only survivor.